David12331/Project1/planning.md

    - If incorrect:
      - Display an error or 'keep trying' message

-3. Create a hint feature:
-   - Add a "Hint" button to the interface
-   - When the button is clicked, reveal a letter of the scrambled word

-4. Countdown timer:
+3. Countdown timer:
    - Start a timer that counts down from 30 seconds
    - Update the displayed time remaining on the screen
    - If the timer reaches 0:
      - End the game
      - Display the final score

-5. End the game:
+4. End the game:
-   - Display a game over message
    - Show the player's final score
    - Allow the player to restart the game

-6. Repeat the game:
+5. Repeat the game:
    - If the player chooses to play again, reset the score and start a new game

-7. Main game loop:
+6. Main game loop:
    - Continuously check for player input and game events
-   - Respond to player actions (submitting answers, using hints)
+   - Respond to player actions (submitting answers, etc...)

 Variables